tardate/LittleCodingKata/README.md

-# 303 Little Coding Katas
+# 304 Little Coding Katas

-> Latest addition:sparkles: [ID3 Tags](./ruby/id3tags) - Managing ID3 tags with Ruby
+> Latest addition:sparkles: [Share a Place](./typescript/shareplace) - Updating dependencies and API usage for the select and share a place app from the Understanding TypeScript course

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about